GenericMappingTools/GMTjl_doc/documentation/utilities/polygonlevels.md

 - `nocase` or `insensitive`: a keyword from `kw`.
 Perform a case insensitive comparision between the contents of `ids` and the attribute specified with `attrib`.
 Default compares as case sensistive.

+- `starts,ends,contains`: Sometimes the attribute value is only part of the string in `ids`.
+			Use one of these options to specify how to match.
+E.g. `ends=true` selects all attributes that ends with a match in `ids`.
+Default is the exact match.

 - `repeat`: keyword to replicate the previously known value until it finds a new segment ID for the case when a polygon have no attributes (may happen for the islands in a country).